 106A.3.3 Information on plans and specifications.
-Plans and specifications shall be drawn to scale on substantial paper or cloth of a size not less than 11-inch by 17-inch (279.4 mm x 431.8 mm) and shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and all relevant laws, ordinances, rules and regulations.
+Unless submitted as an electronic document, plans and specifications shall be drawn to scale on substantial paper of a size not less than 11-inch by 17-inch (279.4 mm x 431.8 mm) and shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and all relevant laws, ordinances, rules and regulations.
 Electronic media documents are acceptable when approved by the Chief Harbor Engineer.
 Specific plans and information required shall include any of the following that is appropriate for the work being proposed:

-- 1. Facility Identification Number on the first sheet or page of each set of plans and other submittal documents. - 2.
-A dimensioned plot plan showing sidewalk widths, street widths, lot lines, lease lines, locations of proposed or existing buildings or structures on the property, and full widths, heights and setbacks of buildings on adjacent properties where their locations or heights affect the code requirements of the subject building or structure.
+- 1. Facility Identification Number on the first sheet or page of each set of plans and other submittal documents.
+A sheet index shall be provided on the first or cover sheet, unless that cover sheet is provided for photographical or other graphical purposes. - 2.
+A dimensioned plot plan showing sidewalk width, street widths, lot lines, lease lines, locations of proposed or existing buildings or structures on the property, and full widths, heights and setbacks of buildings on adjacent properties where their locations or heights affect the code requirements of the subject building or structure.
 Locations of parking or loading spaces and of above ground hydrants and utility poles shall also be shown.
 The Chief Harbor Engineer may require the owner to have the lot surveyed and staked by a registered land surveyor or registered civil engineer so that the proper location of the building on the lot, or site, may be determined.
 A copy of this survey shall be filed with the application for the permit. - 3.
 All existing and future finished grades for new buildings or structures and additions to existing buildings or structures, including official curb and street grades. - 4.
 Complete dimensioned exterior elevations showing types of wall materials, locations and sizes of wall openings, roof heights and setbacks from property lines.
 The existing and future exterior grade profiles on each side of the building extending to any adjoining buildings, structures or properties which might be affected by this work shown on the elevations unless a topographic map prepared by a licensed surveyor is submitted. - 5.
-Dimensioned architectural floor plan for each floor, basement and roof unless the floor plans are identical.
+Dimensioned architectural floor plan for each floor, basement, and roof unless the floor plans are identical.
 The scale shall be not less than 1/8 inch (3.175 mm) to 1 foot (304.8 mm) unless otherwise permitted by the Chief Harbor Engineer.
 The floor plan shall show the gross area of each use area on each floor, and the total area of each floor.
 For applications where a Change of Occupancy is proposed, the registered design professional shall provide plans to show the occupancy classification, use, square footage, load factor, and calculated occupant load for each area within the entire shed or building.
 A summary table with the above information shall be provided.
 Also see Chapter 5 of the Port of San Francisco Existing Building Code.